jquery/contribute.jquery.org/pages/wont-fix.md

 ### change Event

-Because they change the `value` programmatically, all widgets that are built on top of form elements do not guarantee that a `change` event will fire when the element's `value` changes.
+Widgets that enhance form elements programmatically manipulate their element's `value`, therefore we cannot guarantee that a `change` event will fire when the element's `value` changes.

 **For further reference**: